ezekielaquino/SimpleValidate/README.md

                 });
             })
             .catch((errors) => {
                 // INVALID!
+You get back an object with arrays of
+                // invalud input names and elems
-You get back an array of invalid input names for (const input of errors.inputs) {
+                for (const input of errors.inputs) {
                     input.classList.add('is-error');